The darkness was empty.

 The pull grew stronger.
 Wrapping around all of what This didn't even know it was.

-For the first time, This had felt something.
+For the first time, This felt something.

 A tightness all around, like being forced through something far too small.